 In line with our core value of sustainability, all lights used in the event are LED.

 We will comply with all state and local guidelines and requirements related to COVID-19 that are relevant in November – January.

 - Illuminated antique and model tractors on display

-Hot beverages, nuts and kettle corn are available for purchase with cash or credit card.
+- Hot beverages, nuts, kettle corn as well as fudge and caramels are available for purchase from our vendors with cash or credit card

 Are you looking for a holiday lights experience closer to downtown Denver?
 Visit Blossoms of Light at York Street.

-Timed tickets must be purchased in advance; tickets are limited in each time slot.
+- Timed tickets must be purchased in advance; tickets are limited in each 30-minute time slot.
 Tickets will not be available onsite.

 Ticket purchase subject to availability; membership does not guarantee ticket to event.

 May I use my tickets on any night of Trail of Lights?

 No, please attend Trail of Lights on the date you purchased your tickets for.
 If your plans change, email firstname.lastname@example.org or call 720-865-3500 to inquire about an exchange.
 Date exchanges are possible with a $5 fee up to 72 hours before the entry time listed on your ticket, pending availability.